dayvid3/Vivaldi-Tracker_Ad_Blocking_Lists-Customized/README.md

 # Vivaldi: Tracker / Ad Blocking Lists (Customized)
-This is the current collection of Tracker and Ad Blocking sources that I am using with Vivaldi's native ad blocker, to enhance its effectiveness.
+This is the current collection of Tracker and Ad-Blocking sources that I am using with Vivaldi's native ad-blocker, to enhance its effectiveness.
 I’ve tried to minimize sources with overlapping rules [See below](#evaluating-sources).
 Enable any additional Regions / Language sources that are relevant to your needs.

 Vivaldi’s [Block Trackers and Ads](https://help.vivaldi.com/desktop/privacy/tracking-and-ad-blocking/) guide can help you get started (There are mobile guides as well).
 Once you get to that point, below are my sources of choice.

 - Disable all the **Built-In** rules except those listed below.
 You will then have to enable the sources that aren’t on by default.
-- Manually add the **Custom** sources in their appropriate sections - Tracker Blocking or Ad Blocking
+- Manually add the **Custom** sources in their appropriate sections - Tracker Blocking or Ad-Blocking

 ## Tracker Blocking Sources